-Objective: We hypothesized that the effect of intermittent and continuous hypoxia on carotid and brachial artery intima-media thicknesses (IMTs) may be similar.
-We aimed to assess the carotid and brachial arteries’ IMTs in cases with intermittent [obstructive sleep apnea syndrome] (OSAS) and continuous (chronic obstructive pulmonary disease) [COPD] hypoxemia together with other confounding demographic and biochemical factors.
+Objective: To assess the carotid and brachial arteries’ intima-media thicknesses (IMTs) in cases with intermittent (obstructive sleep apnoea syndrome (OSAS)) and continuous (chronic obstructive pulmonary disease (COPD)) hypoxaemia together with other confounding demographic and biochemical factors.

-Results: Carotid and brachial arterial IMTs were found to be higher in both patient groups than the contro group (p < 0.001).
-Similarly, levels of haemoglobin, haematocrit, cholesterol, triglycerides, LDL, CRP and D-dimer were significantly increased in patient groups.
-Oxygen saturations (p < 0.001) and ejection fractions (p = 0.001) were found to be worse and D-dimer levels (p = 0.010) were elevated more prominently in COPD patients; whereas, cholesterol (p < 0.001), haemoglobin (p = 0.004) and LDL (p = 0.001) levels were higher in OSAS group.
-Except the right carotid IMT, which was increased significantly in OSAS patients, IMT measurements were similar in OSAS and COPD groups (p < 0.001).
+Results: Carotid and brachial arterial IMTs were found to be higher in both patient groups than the control group (p < 0.001).
+Similarly, levels of haemoglobin, haematocrit, cholesterol, triglycerides, low-density lipoproteins (LDL), C-reactive protein and D (domain)-dimer were significantly increased in patient groups.
+Oxygen saturations (p < 0.001) and ejection fractions (p = 0.001) were found to be worse and D-dimer levels (p = 0.010) were elevated more prominently in COPD patients, whereas, cholesterol (p < 0.001), hemoglobin (p = 0.004) and LDL (p = 0.001) levels were higher in the OSAS group.
+Except the right carotid IMT, which was increased significantly in OSAS patients, IMT measurements were similar in the OSAS and COPD groups (p < 0.001).

 Conclusion: We have shown that both intermittent and continuous hypoxia result in remarkable alterations in carotid IMT and brachial IMT.
 Further prospective trials are warranted to confirm and extend these findings, including the biochemical markers, which may aid in the diagnosis and follow-up of patients suffering from hypoxaemia.